-Vechain has done phenomenally well in 2020-2021 with its well over 5000% gains.
+Vechain has done phenomenally well in 2020-2021 with a more than 5000% increase in value.
 This poses some questions: Are you late for the party?
-Is Vechain a good investment in 2021?
+Is Vechain a good investment in 2022 and on?

-Vechain is a good investment in 2021.
-According to technical analysis, the risk/reward ratio is almost nine to one (8.92:1), which is better than Bitcoin and Ethereum.
-The fundamentals are also solid, with good tech, a good team and many real-world use cases.
+Vechain is a good investment in 2022.
+According to technical analysis, it’s likely to outperform Bitcoin and Ethereum.
+The fundamentals are also solid, with good tech, a good team, and many real-world use cases.

-Let’s get into the what, why and how to analyze Vechain, both technically and fundamentally, as an potential investment in 2021:
+Let’s get into the what, why and how to analyze Vechain, both technically and fundamentally, as a potential investment in 2022:

 (If you can’t read price charts, check out this article first: How to read price charts like a pro)

 This chart shows the USD price of Vechain: